Topics in Middle East History

 The classic work of Gibbon [EG] includes two long chapters (XV and XVI) on Christianity.
 Chapter XV lists five reasons for the spread of Christianity.
 (I) "The intolerant zeal of the Christians"; (II) "The doctrine of a future life"; (III) The miracles "ascribed to the primitive church"; (IV) The "pure and austere morals of the Christians"; and (V) "The union and discipline of the Christian republic, which gradually formed an independent and increasing state in the heart of the Roman empire."
 [EG, vol. 1, p.
 431].

 Gibbon's analysis of the first reason exhibits a negative attitude towards the Jews.
 In essence he claims that the Christians had the "intolerant zeal" of the Jews but not their "exclusivity".
-However, Gibbon is wrong about the "exclusivity" of the Jews because that is a relatively modern phenomenon as we pointed out in Chapter 2: Population Peaks and Modern Heritage.
+However, Gibbon is wrong about the "exclusivity" of the Jews because that is a relatively modern phenomenon as we pointed out in Chapter 2 (Section on Hellenism and Judaism).
 Therefore Gibbon's first reason is based on a false premise and leaves open the question why Christians were more successful than Jews.

 The second reason is also disputable because other religions also promise future life, starting with the ancient Egyptians.
 The immortality of the soul was also accepted in Judaism after the Babylonian exile.
 Gibbon states that the immortality and pre-existence of the soul was accepted "from the philosophy of religion of the eastern nations" [EG, vol. 1, p.
 452].
 We can also dispense with the third reason because few if any people ever witnessed the miracles.
 Therefore the last two reasons seemed to be the most important.